Chrissiesmeer

 Chrissiesmeer (Lake Chrissie) is a small town situated on the N17 road in Msukaligwa Local Municipality, in a wetland area of Mpumalanga province in South Africa, on the northern banks of the eponymous Lake Chrissie.

 History

 The San inhabited this area along with the Tlou-tle people who lived on rafts in the larger lakes.

 Geography

 In total there are more than 270 lakes in the immediate area (located not far from Carolina).
-About 20,000 flamingo come into the area to breed every yeard.
+About 20,000 flamingo come into the area to breed every year.